RasmusML/discrete_guidance/README.md

 ## Discrete Guidance
+Code release for "Unlocking Guidance for Discrete State-Space Diffusion and Flow Models"

 ### Overall organization
 * The main utility used for training and sampling (both unconditional and with guidance)